indepth666/py3rcon/README.md

-pythonBERCon
+py3rcon
 ============

-PythonBERCon is a Python3 client for Battleye Rcon protocol.
+py3rcon is a Python3 client for Battleye Rcon protocol.
 It's designed with ARMA2 and ARMA3 in mind but may also work with other implemenation of the protocol.